QuantumSimulator

 Entanglement2-qubitentangle

-Flips the target when the control is |1⟩.
+Flips the target qubit if and only if the control qubit is ∣1⟩.

 Intuition

-CNOT is the most important two-qubit gate in quantum computing.
-It connects two qubits: one acts as a control, and the other as a target.
-If the control is |1⟩, the target gets flipped (X gate).
-If the control is |0⟩, nothing happens.
-This sounds classical, but the magic happens when the control is in superposition.
-Then CNOT does not choose one branch or the other — it creates entanglement, correlating the two qubits into a joint state that cannot be described by looking at each qubit separately.
+CNOT connects two qubits: a control and a target.
+If the control is ∣1⟩, the target gets flipped (an X gate is applied).
+If the control is ∣0⟩, the target is left alone.
+This rule sounds classical, and on definite states it behaves classically.
+The quantum behavior emerges when the control is in superposition.
+Then CNOT does not pick one branch.
+Instead, it creates entanglement: a joint state of two qubits that cannot be described by specifying each qubit separately.
+Entanglement is the core resource that distinguishes quantum computing from classical computing.

 Matrix representation